 Layer highlighters for maximum output.

 This is one of my favorite tricks I’ve been using for years!
-I layer a powder highlighter like the RMS Highlighter over a cream highlighter this one or this one and that gives major all day glow.
+I layer a powder highlighter like the Makeup by Mario one over a cream highlighter and that gives major all day glow.
 You’ll notice the difference immediately.
 Looks particularly great on camera.
 You can see how I apply the two highlighters in this video.

 Layer blushes for longer-wear.

 Similar to the above tactic, I also layer blushes most days.
 I’ll apply a favorite powder blush over a favorite cream blush and get such a good, longer-lasting flush from this technique.